A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation for - Stable Instances

 where we again used that $\clcost(S) \leq {5} \sopt$ by Lemma~\ref{lemma:localsearchis5approximation}.
 The total cost of the clusters in $V$ is thus at most $ \eps\cdot {\sopt}$ with probability at least $1-\eps$ by Markov's inequality. \end{proof}

-\paragraph{Successful $W$.} We say that the set of clients $W$ obtained from the $s^*$-D-sample process is a \emph{successful} sample if~\eqref{eq:probcost} holds.
+\paragraph{Successful $W$.} We say that the set of clients $W$ obtained from the D-sample process is a \emph{successful} sample if~\eqref{eq:probcost} holds.
 We define the following two types of $\opt$ clusters.
 We say that a non-pure cluster $C^*$ of $\opt$ with center $c^*$ is \emph{cheap} if it is basic-cheap or is in $V$; a non-pure cluster is \emph{expensive} otherwise.
 In other words, a cluster $C^*$ of the optimal solution is expensive if it is a non-pure and non-basic-cheap cluster such that $C^*_{avg} \cap W \neq \emptyset$.

-For a cheap optimal cluster $C^*$ with center $c^* \in \opt$, we let $t(c^*)$ be the closest center in $S$ to $c^*$, and for any $p \in C^*$, we let $r(p) := d(p, t(c^*))$.
 Assuming that $W$ is successful, we have a good bound on the cost of the clients assigned to cheap centers in the optimal solution. \begin{lemma} Let $\clientscheap \subseteq \clients$ be the subset of clients that belong to cheap clusters of the optimal solution $\opt$.
 If $W$ is a successful sample,